Kellytom/doublecircumflex/README.md

 # Double circumflex

 ## Proposing to reserve special characters "^^".
 Use them to replace tabs in outlines.
 See Taskpaper.
-## This same substitution could be used to solve the blank line before and HTML problem as well.
+## This same substitution Might be used to solve the blank line before and after HTML problem as well.

 Taskpaper

 #### From outline to plaintext and back.